chrgraf/JK_UART_to_PYLON_translator/README.md

 # JK_UART_to_PYLON_translator

 Short Summary:
-reads JK_BMS via UART and transmits the data via CAN-BUS emulating Pylontech protocol Inverter sees Volt, Current, SOC and Temp.
+reads JK_BMS via UART and transmits the data via CAN-BUS emulating Pylontech protocol to a Solis battery Storage inverter Inverter sees Volt, Current, SOC and Temp.
 Script  has trivial control-loop to control actual current for charging and discharging. e.g. if the highest cell goes beyond 3.5V max-charge current gets lowered, resulting that the inverter loweres the charging power.
 Same holds true for the weakest cell.
 Depending on weakest cell voltage, allowed current-draw gets limited and finally adjusted to zero t protect the lowest cell against over-discharge.

+# longer story
+- Most Important
+    - reading JK-BMS via serial UART
+	- pushing JK-BMS-data via CANBUS "Pylon" Protocol to a Solis Inverter
+- sending some stuff to a MQTT-Broker
+- reads a Goodwe-Inverter via HTTP/Sems-Portal
+    - will be chnaged against direct IP-connection over next time
+- reads directly SMA energy-meter via IP-Socket from the network
+- BMS-Features
+    - reduces Charging-Power to 0 Ampere of max-cell voltage >3.5V
+	- reduces Discharging-Power to 0 Ampaere if min-cell volatge drops below 3.0V
+- counteracts if both inverters work against each other
+    - if Goodwe charges battery, then Solis is prohibited to discharge
+	- if Goodwe discharge battery, then Solis is prohibited to charge
+- making good use of multiprocessing-library
+- both inverters tend to produce oscialltion. ongoing work to control this via enforcing malually charge/discharge-limts on Solis

 # major updates
+* March 2024
-* added MQTT send/receive
+    - added MQTT send/receive
+	- counteracting if mqtt-broker is not available on startup
+	- added to read SMA entergy-meter to read via socket
 * Goodwe added
     * mine very unusual setup inclides a Goodwe EM3648 as well.
 As I need to avoid that e.g. Goodwe discharges to allow the Solis to charge, I added major control-loops.
     * Important on the Goodwe: Goodwe can be removed from the picture by setting the variable  Sems_Flag = False